Major Hazelton

-Major Hazelton (born September 19, 1943) is a former professional football player.
+Major Floyd "Stick" Hazelton (September 19, 1943 – December 3, 2023) was a professional football player.
 He played for the Chicago Bears after being drafted from FAMU where he was a football and track star.
 He went to Union Academy, a high school for African Americans in Bartow, Florida established during the segregation era.
-The school produced several star FAMU and NFL players, especially during Claude Woodruff era.
+The school produced several star FAMU and NFL players, especially during its Claude Woodruff coaching era.

-Hazelton played professionally as a 6'2" defensive back after being drafted by the Chicago Bears in the 3rd round (57th overall) during the 1968 NFL Draft.
-He played in 26 NFL games, starting in two.
 In college, he played football under legendary coach, Alonzo A. S. Gaither.
 He earned All-American honors as a defensive back in 1966 and 1967.
-In addition to football, Hazelton was a star track athlete and was a member of Florida A & M University's 4x100 relay team that won this event three years in a row (1966-68) at the Penn Relays.
-He is a member of Florida A & M University's Hall of Fame in both football and track and field.
+In addition to football, Hazelton was a star track athlete and was a member of Florida A&M University's 4x100 relay team that won this event three years in a row (1966–68) at the Penn Relays.
+He is a member of Florida A&M University's Hall of Fame in both football and track and field.

+Hazelton played professionally as a 6'2" defensive back after being drafted by the Chicago Bears in the 3rd round (57th overall) during the 1968 NFL/AFL draft.
+He played in 26 NFL games, starting in two.

+He died on December 3, 2023, at the age of 80 in Chicago.